Content marketing tips for running brands

 Facebook Live videos have six times the interaction of pre-recorded video and Instagram is really pushing live Stories, so if you want to be seen, stream it.
 This could be anything from an event, a Q&A, a live training session for viewers to join in with, a product launch… get creative.

 Content doesn’t have to be a blog post or Instagram pic.
 Where are your audience?
 Go find them.
 Do they listen to podcasts when running?
 Create one.
 Do they want to share stats or take on challenges?
 Get yourself on Strava and other apps.

 Do they want to discuss their runs with others?
 How about setting up a Facebook group or virtual run crew with helpful content in there?
 And don’t forget emerging channels such as chatbots and voice search – they could be your chance to get ahead of your competitors.

 5. Stay in the know

 Social media landscapes are constantly changing, meaning content marketing needs to regularly evolve.
 But don’t worry, we’re on it.
-We’re updating this article regularly with new trends and insights so you can always check back for the latest news.
+We’re updating our Pulse articles regularly with new trends and insights so you can always check back for the latest ideas.